What's behind the growth slump? Takeaways from census data | Taiwan News | 2021/04/27

-The first batch of once-every-decade data from the U.S. Census Bureau shows a United States that is growing less quickly and but still seeing its population shift to the South and West.
+The first batch of once-every-decade data from the U.S. Census Bureau shows a United States that is growing less quickly but still seeing its population shift to the South and the West.

 The data released Monday was relatively basic — containing national and state-level population figures and details of how they affect states' representation in Congress.
 Still, it contained some surprises and pointed to some consequential trends.